coconut2015/agg-tutorial/README.md

 straightfoward to create a higher level API that either generates raster images or SVG files.

-For this reason, parts of tutorials will refer to SVG's capability from time-to-time.
+For this reason, some tutorials will mention SVG and give equivalent SVG images.

 Requirements
 ------------